dafer45/TBTK/README.md

 TBTK is free to use under the Appache 2.0 license (see the file 'License').
 Please give attribution in accordance with the 'Cite' section below.

+## Third party licenses
+### json/json.hpp (for serialization)
+A thrid-party library hosted at https://github.com/nlohmann/json and is licensed under the MIT license.
+### HDF5 (for saving data)
+HDF5 is not distributed with TBTK, but is downloaded as part of the installation procedure.
+After installation HDF5's BSD-style License can be found in hdf5/hdf5-1.8.16/COPYING.

 # Cite
 #### To cite TBTK, mention TBTK in the text and cite the DOI for this project.
 [![DOI](https://zenodo.org/badge/50950512.svg)](https://zenodo.org/badge/latestdoi/50950512)